stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 Please hit alt-V or type SpVersion.
 Take note of the latest change listed.
 After this, open up the folder that the soundpack is downloading to.
 Check the changelog and make sure you are seeing the last change that the moo showed.
 Copy any files listed in the changelog, or you can just do a full copy of the folder.
 Please make sure to backup your characters set file if you don't want to lose any added alias's or triggers.
 If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory.

+A note about updates.

+The Dropbox shared folder and BTSync folder packs are updated at least once a day, while the pack that has the downloadable link is updated each Sunday unless a major change is made.

 Misc notes:

-	You may type SPVersion or use the key alt-V to check what the last logged change the moo sees was made to the soundpack.
-Please type SpCredits when the pack has loaded to view the list of credits.
-The Dropbox shared folder and BTSync folder packs are updated at least once a day, while the pack that has the downloadable link is updated each Sunday unless a major change is made.
+A note about ambience.
+In some cases, ambience fails to work for some players.
+This is do to the fact that they have brief mode enabled.
+If brief mode is enabled, ambience will not work correctly.
+To fix this, type brief, then disable hiding of discriptions.
 To access the configuration manager, please hit "F-2."
 If by chance you find that a sound has gotten stuck, or is not acting as expected, you may use the key Control-F11 to stop all currently playing sounds.
 If you hear that gagging is in effect, please hit control-slash.
 This will force VIP to ungag your speech.
-To view the intire list of aliases available to you while running the pack, you can type "Aliases.," or use the key "Alt-shift-A."
-To view the intire list of keys available to you while the pack is loaded you can type "Keys," or use the key "Alt-shift-K."
+To view any of the help files related to this soundpack, you may either use the alias SpHelp, or use the key alt-shift-H.
-To see the full list of changes, you can either open the changelog located in the help files directory or hit Alt-Shift-C when you have the pack loaded.
-To see the last change that was made without opening the changelog, you can either type SpVersion, or go into the soundpacks menu, pick Snapps pack from the list, and view the pack info.
-You can also type version while on the log in screen of the mud.
-The last change will always be listed here.
-Do note, please never use the key alt-V while on the logon screen.
-It breaks things.
+To see the last change that was posted, without opening the changelog, you can either type SpVersion, or use the key Alt-V.
 If you have a suggestion you'd like to see added to the pack, this can be  done by using the alias "SpSuggest."
+A note about suggestions.
+If snapp asks for text from you to make a trigger work, weather it be for gagging the text, adding a sound, etcetera, If after a month's time Snapp has no text to use to create the suggested trigger, the suggestion will be removed as it will be assumed it is no longer desired
 If you have a bug that you need to report, this can be done by using the alias "SpBug."
 Please be as detailed as possible in your bug report.
 Try to include the error, the command you sent that gave you the error, and any other misc information.
 Bugs that contain just an error, or two words, are likely to be deleted as Snapp can't fix most bugs simply based off of this.
 If you have any questions or concerns, Please first take a look at the Help Files directory.
 More than likely your question will be answered in one of those documents.
 If not, feel free to get a hold of Snapp via an OTR link or over the soundpacks channel in the game.
 To enable the soundpacks channel, please type spon from within the mud.
 To disable the channel use the command spoff.
 To establish an OTR link, please type olink then hit enter.
 You will then be presented with an edit field.
 Just type snapp and hit enter.
 Snapp will accept your link request as soon as possible.
 If more help is needed with OLinks, please read the help file "Communicating out of character" from within the muds help system.
 If Snapp is not around to answer your questions, you are more than welcome to send him mail on the mud and he will get back with you as soon as possible.